Openness

-Openness is an overarching concept that is characterized by an emphasis on transparency and collaboration.
-That is, openness refers to "accessibility of knowledge, technology and other resources; the transparency of action; the permeability of organisational structures; and the inclusiveness of participation".
+Openness is an overarching concept that is characterized by an emphasis on receptivity, access and collaboration.
+That is, openness refers to "open to one-another, accessibility of knowledge, technology and other resources; the transparency of action; the permeability of organisational structures; and the inclusiveness of participation".
 Openness can be said to be the opposite of closedness, central authority and secrecy.

+Openness in life

+Openness is a law of the universe and a central part of life and evolution.
+Exceptions to this rule in nature do not exist.

-Openness concept
+Openness in human systems

+Openness is the basis of the free world - and the foundation and engine of democracy, the free market economy and the internet.
+Openness enables free speech, free choice, free trade and free share of knowledge.
+More openness leads to more independence and progress.
+Reduction of openness leads, via hierarchy or misuse of power, to restrictions, suppression, corruption, monopoly and autocracy.

 Openness has been attributed to a wide array of approaches in very different contexts as outlined below.
-While there is no universally accepted definition of the overarching concept of openness, a 2017 comprehensive review concludes that:

-Open terminology can refer to a higher-order concept (e.g. the ‘‘philosophy of openness’’); the nature of resources (e.g. ‘‘open data’’); the nature of processes (e.g. ‘‘open innovation’’); or the effects on specific domains (e.g. ‘‘open education’’) [...]
-The principles typically used to characterize this higher-order concept are: access to information and other resources; participation in an inclusive and often collaborative manner; transparency of resources and actions; and democracy or ‘‘democratization’’ such as the breaking up of exclusionary structures.